Azure-Samples/private-aks-cluster-terraform-devops/README.md

 The architecture is composed of the following elements:

-- A hub virtual network with two subnets:
+- A hub virtual network with three subnets:
   - AzureBastionSubnet used by Azure Bastion
   - AzureFirewallSubnet used by Azure Firewall
 - A new virtual network with three subnets: